Sunday, November 22, 2015

 "Just a Touch of Love" By Slave

-"Just a Touch of Love" was the title track from Slave's fourth studio album, which was released in 1979.
+"Just a Touch of Love" is the title track from Slave's fourth studio album, released in 1979.
 The song peaked at #9 on the U.S. R&B singles chart and #26 on the U.S. club chart.
 And it climbed to #64 on the UK singles chart.
-It’s one of the band's most recognized tracks and has been sampled by a number of artists, including Del La Soul (“Keepin’ The Faith); Mariah Carey (“I’ve Been Thinking About You”); En Vogue (“Ooh Boy”); 2Pac, featuring Dwayne Wiggins and Silky (“Raise Off These Nuts”); Jurassic 5, featuring Nelly Furtado (“Thin Line”); and Kriss Kross, featuring Super Cat (“Alright”).
+It’s one of the band's most recognized tracks and has been sampled by many artists, including Del La Soul (“Keepin’ The Faith); Mariah Carey (“I’ve Been Thinking About You”); En Vogue (“Ooh Boy”); 2Pac, featuring Dwayne Wiggins and Silky (“Raise Off These Nuts”); Jurassic 5, featuring Nelly Furtado (“Thin Line”); and Kriss Kross, featuring Super Cat (“Alright”).

 R&B star Keith Sweat recorded a solid cover of the song in 1997, which was included on his compilation album Just a Touch.